stufisher/homie-control/README.md

 3. Run with ```python heating.py```

 #### logger.py
 This device will log any properties that are registered in the database.
-This device must be run standalone and cannot (currently) be wrappered by manage.py

 #### schedule.py
-This device periodically checks if a property is scheduled in the database and updates as needbe
+This device periodically checks if a property is scheduled in the database and updates as need be

 #### profile.py
 This device executes a 'profile' of properties

 #### device.py
 This device checks the network for devices connecting and disconnected and triggers property changes as needed.
 It also monitors the time and sends triggers for sunet and sunrise

 #### heating.py
 This device enables a switch to be toggled based on a temperature property reading and a schedule.

 #### repeater.py
 A generic device that will subscribe to a property on one device and pass it to another, properties can be configured via the UI > Repeater page.
 Can also be used to send statics (group name, sub group name) to a device property